ThalesLudwig/ThalesLudwig/README.md

 - E-mail: thales.ludwig@gmail.com
 - Twitter: @thalesludwig

+### 💜 Support

+Want to support my work or ask for something?
+- 🍕 Buy me a pizza: https://www.buymeacoffee.com/thalesludwig

 <!--
 **ThalesLudwig/ThalesLudwig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.